iepathos/iepathos/README.md

 # Hey, I'm Glen 👋

-I spent the last 8 years taking a Silicon Valley startup from seed stage to acquisition ($20M+ ARR), building developer and operations tooling and global infrastructure across AWS, hundreds of edge servers, air-gapped on-premise deployments, and thousands of connected mobile devices for Fortune 500 clients.
+I spent the last 8 years taking a Silicon Valley startup from seed stage to acquisition ($20M+ ARR), building developer tooling and infrastructure across AWS, hundreds of edge servers, air-gapped on-premise deployments, and thousands of connected mobile devices to deliver a real device and network testing platform with AI analytics to Fortune 500 companies.

 ## Expertise